HaugrNet/eds/README.md

 or applications.
 This makes EDS the perfect companion for anyone who have Data Protection & Privacy concerns, such as GDPR.

-EDS is written in Java 17 / Jakarta EE 10, with no third-part dependencies, meaning it can run on any Host or in any Cloud where a Java EE Container is available.
-Currently, only the [PostgreSQL](https://www.postgresql.org/) database is supported, but thanks to the flexibility of Java EE, it is possible to use any database desired.
+EDS is written in Java 21 / Jakarta EE 10, with no third-part dependencies, meaning it can run on any Host or in any Cloud where a Jakarta EE Container is available.
+Currently, only the [PostgreSQL](https://www.postgresql.org/) database is supported, but thanks to the flexibility of Jakarta EE, it is possible to use any database desired.
 Testing of EDS has been done with [WildFly](http://www.wildfly.org/).

 ## Build, Install and Run

 The final version 1.2 can be downloaded from [haugr.net](https://haugr.net/), version 2.0 will be a major upgrade, with new domain, project name, and various internal changes that makes it a breaking update.
-The build requires Java JDK 17, and [Maven](https://maven.apache.org/).
+Initial development of version 2.0 has completed, with no more changes in the pipeline.
+Next phase will focus on testing to guarantee that the stability will remain high.
+The build requires Java 21, and [Maven](https://maven.apache.org/).

 In the accessories/release folder, there is a number of files, which is used to